 Many other internships and research opportunities have revolved around lake water quality or environmental quality.

-At Astbury Water Technology, Natalie Bramel, a 2010 graduate, tested drinking water for contaminates and wastewater for suspended solids and bacteria.
+- At Astbury Water Technology, Natalie Bramel, a 2010 graduate, tested drinking water for contaminants and wastewater for suspended solids and bacteria.

 Other students have done independent research projects with individual professors at Trine... few schools offer such one-on-one opportunities!